2026 OPEN CALL

 Project Awards

-Native Movement is excited to invite grant applications for two thematic open calls.
-Applicants may submit an application proposal for one of two themes outlined below.
+Native Movement is excited to invite grant applications for a new round of open call funding.
+Applicants may find more information on how to submit below.

 Accepting Applications: